-Snowcone Japanese Snowbell features dainty lightly-scented nodding white bell-shaped flowers hanging below the branches from mid to late spring, which emerge from distinctive creamy white flower buds.
+Snow Charm Japanese Snowbell features dainty lightly-scented nodding white bell-shaped flowers hanging below the branches from mid to late spring, which emerge from distinctive creamy white flower buds.
 It has dark green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
-The fruits are showy gray drupes displayed from late summer to late fall.
 The smooth khaki (brownish-green) bark adds an interesting dimension to the landscape.